TWinters/wikipedia-separation/README.md

 # Wikipedia-separation: Degree of Separation on Wikipedia
 This project aims to help calculating the shortest paths between Wikipedia pages (and thus its degree of separation) using a Neo4j graph database.
-We also employ community detection to enable the program to block certain communities to appear in found paths.
+We also employ community detection to enable the program to block certain less interesting communities to appear in the found paths.
 This project was created for the KU Leuven course *Analysis of Large Scale Social Networks*.

 ## Setting up